IcefirePhoenix/Tricord_3DS_Plugin/README.md

 If you would like to contribute to either of these sources, please contact someone on the Development Team.
 See the Contact section below.

 ## 🎮 Emulator Compatibility Notes

-### Azahar Compatibility
-We currently do not support Azahar.
-While Tricord does run on the [latest release](https://azahar-emu.org/pages/download/), many entries are broken.

-### Citra Compatibility
-Some menu entries may not work as expected on Citra.
-Your mileage may vary depending on the specific Citra build, though the following entries are known to have issues running on the latest release.

-As of our last tests on build r608383e:
-- Force Instant Text Boxes
-- Show Treasure Chest Contents
-- Lobby Emote Swapper
-- Drablands Emote Swapper

-This plugin works by manipulating RAM data, and since Citra's memory layout may not be 1:1 with original hardware memory, we can't always guarantee compatibility.
+Tricord works by manipulating RAM data, and since the memory layout found on emulators (Azahar, Citra, Lime3DS, etc.) may not be 1:1 with original hardware memory, we can't always guarantee compatibility.
+Our testing is done on the [latest release](https://azahar-emu.org/pages/download/) of Azahar.
+Your mileage may vary on older builds or other emulators.

-In addition, it has been found that having mods installed on Citra will cause the majority of Tricord's entries to have no effect.
+In addition, it has been found that having mods installed on Citra / Azahar will cause the majority of Tricord's entries to have no effect.
 It is recommended to disable mods before using Tricord.
-To do this, right-click on Tri Force Heroes in the Citra title list.
-Click "Open Mods Location".
+To do this, right-click on Tri Force Heroes in the emulator's title list.
+On Azahar, hover on "Open" and select "Mods Location".
+On Citra, simply click on "Open Mods Location".

 From there, you can backup and delete the `romfs` folder.
 Or, alternatively, rename the `romfs` folder to something else, for example, `romfs-disabled`.
-This will prevent the mods from being applied -- making Tricord more usable -- while keeping the mod's files in the same location.
+This will prevent the mods from being applied—making Tricord more usable—while keeping the mod's files in the same location.
 This way, the mods can be easily reinstalled whenever you want by renaming the folder back to `romfs`.

 ## 🐛 Bug-catching